 It very literally IS just one acre.
 What can you breed/grow/do with just one acre?
 That is the question that started us on our journey into "micro-farming."
 So far, with our one acre, we are raising 3 kids, 5 cats (give or take...), some raised bed gardens of different sizes, a compost heap and, most importantly, rabbits.
 We currently raise Californian, NZW, and Rex Rabbits.

-Our latest editions to the barn are a NZW Jr. Doe and Buck from Lori Basgil of Basgil/Borden Rabbits, in Crosby, Texas.
+Last year we added a NZW Doe and Buck from Lori Basgil of Basgil/Borden Rabbits, in Crosby, Texas.
 Lori produces amazing rabbits and I was blessed to be able to get this pair from her.
-I am expecting great things from this pair!
+They have already produced some outstanding NZW rabbits for us.

 We started with three Californian does and one buck that came from AARabbits in Willis, Texas.
 I cannot say enough good things about Aaron Webster and his breeding stock.
 For a young man, he does a tremendous job with his over 200 rabbits.

-Last year we added NZW's to our herd.
+Two years ago, we added Commercial Meat Production NZW's to our herd.
 We have three does and one buck that came from Dr. Steven Lukefahr and The Rabbit Research Program at Texas A&M University, Kingsville (TAMUK).
 They are stellar producers and we have been very happy with the results we are seeing from them.

 Our composting venture is off to a good start with the manure created by the rabbits.
 Did you know that rabbit manure is a "cold" manure and that you can add it directly to your garden without harming your plants?
 No composting needed!
 We are composting some of ours, simply because the soil here is so full of sand and clay.
 The compost will enrich the soil and we will also add rabbit manure when we plant.